skokg/PSD/README.md

 --- Description:

 Calculates the value of the Precipitation Smoothing Distance (PSD) verification measure.
 PSD is a verification measure that tries to estimate the spatial displacement of precipitation in two fields.
+For a detailed description of the PSD measure please refer to the open access paper listed below in the references section.

 --- Usage: